laristra/flecsi/flecsi-tutorial/README.md

 $ flecsit compile --help
 ```

-Some exmaples are designed to run in parallel (indicated in the example
+Some examples are designed to run in parallel (indicated in the example
 documentation).
 These should be run with a suitable MPI interpreter:

 ```bash